hyperdevs-team/mini-swift/README.md

 extension Store where State == TestState, StoreController == TestStoreController {

     var reducerGroup: ReducerGroup {
-        return ReducerGroup(
+        ReducerGroup(
+            // We can use Promises:
             // We set the state with a Promise as .pending, someone has to fill the requirement later on.
 This represents the Request.
             Reducer(of: SetCounterAction.self, on: self.dispatcher) { action in
                 guard !self.state.counter.isOnProgress else { return }
                 self.state = TestState(counter: .pending())
                 self.storeController.counter(action.counter)
             },
             // Next we receive the Action dispatched by the StoreController with a result, we must fulfill our Promise and notify the store for the State change.
 This represents the Response.
             Reducer(of: SetCounterActionLoaded.self, on: self.dispatcher) { action in
                 self.state.counter
                     .fulfill(action.counter)